windsorcli/cli/docs/install/install.md

 }
 ```

-This function ascertains the presence of the Windsor CLI and loads the requisite environment variables, thereby streamlining the user experience.
+This function loads the environment variables contextually.

 ## Version Check